 Occasionally we come across a fibreglass pool build where there is plenty of room in the backyard for a pool installation, but the access to the site is limited.
-If your property backs on to a public laneway or street it doesn’t mean we can’t gain access for you, but you may have to enquire about a Traffic Management Plan for your building permit to be approved.
+If your property backs on to a laneway or street it doesn’t mean we can’t build a pool for you, but you may have to get a Traffic Management Plan for your building permit to be approved.
 Below we outline a recent project where we had to obtain approval to use a shared laneway to install the new pool.

 Murray St, Caulfield

 Neighbouring the beachside suburbs of Elsternwick and Brighton, we had an enquiry for a new fibreglass pool build in Caulfield.
 The humble weatherboard home was nestled at the end of a popular street, beside a laneway.
 The customer had his eye set on the Palazzo 7×3.5m pool shell, with full automation to take care of his pool equipment and surrounding lighting.
 Our Construction Manager visited the site to check that there wouldn’t be any issues with the pool the customer had in mind, and upon reviewing the site, he confirmed it would be a good fit for this Caulfield backyard in terms of size and positioning.
 The customer had confirmed there was access at the side fence, so we went ahead and began to arrange the necessary documents to get our customer into his new pool in time for summer.